 Location: FL, PR, USVI

-The information below outlines the process for the 935 recoupment due to changes from the Centers for Medicare & Medicaid Services (CMS) through change request (CR) 6183 -- limitation on recoupment of section 935 for provider, physicians and suppliers overpayments.
+The information below outlines the process for the 935 recoupment due to changes from CMS through change request (CR) 6183 -- limitation on recoupment of section 935 for provider, physicians and suppliers overpayments.

 Contractor’s recoupment timeline

 Date demand letter mailed

 • A rebuttal request may/may not stop a debt from being collected.
 Only a valid and timely request for redetermination will stop the collection.

 Submit refund payment in full, or request a valid appeal